anisdjl/Push_swap/README.md

 ## Notes

 Note that the program doesn't accept numbers other than integers and doesn't handle duplicate.
-If you try to nothing will happen.
+If you provide invalid input, the program will not run.

 You can also visualize the sorting with this beautiful visualizer :
 [visualizer](https://github.com/o-reo/push_swap_visualizer)

 # Resources

-For this project i needed different resources for different notions
+For this project i needed different ressources for different notions

 [complexity](https://www.geeksforgeeks.org/dsa/complete-guide-on-complexity-analysis/)